vmware-archive/simple-k8s-test-env/vagrant/README.md

   -p PROVIDER   Valid providers are: "virtualbox" and "vmware".
                 The default value is "virtualbox".

+  -v            Enables the vSphere cloud provider and directs it to
+                use the vCenter simulator.

   -1            Provision a single-node cluster
                   c01  Controller+Worker